operasoftware/devopera/_extensions/npapi.md

 Once you have an NPAPI plugin, follow these steps to get your extension using it.

+### 1. Manifest

-**1.** Add a section to your extension’s `manifest.json` that describes where to find the plugin, along with other properties about it:
+Add a section to your extension’s `manifest.json` that describes where to find the plugin, along with other properties about it:

 	{
 		"name": "My Extension",